Lakshman Samaranayake: Education

-Then he served as an associate professor at the University of Alberta, Canada (1990-1991), and Reader /Professor University of Hong Kong(1991-2013), University of Queensland, Australia (2014-2016), Kuwait University (2017-2018) and as a Visiting Professor at Sharjah University, UAE through invitation (2018-2020).
+Then he served as an associate professor at the University of Alberta, Canada (1990-1991), and Reader /Professor University of Hong Kong(1991-2013), University of Queensland, Australia (2014-2016), Kuwait University (2017-2018) and as a visiting professor at Sharjah University, UAE through invitation (2018-2020).
 Currently, he is a Professor Emeritus at the University of Hong Kong and an honorary professor at the Universities of Thailand, Indonesia, Oman, China, and Sri Lanka.
+Lakshman Samaranayake is a proud alumnus of the University of Peradeniya, his alma mater.